evenstensberg/webpack-scaffold-demo/README.md

 ## Part 3-A

 Let's start by looking at `dev-config.js`.
 We have some answers, now we want to use them to build up an config.
 How do we do that?
 Evidently, we should mount our values on the variable we've declared, with some properties we want to build up.
 We also want to use the answers for the entry prop.
+I've also taken the liberty to add an output property that has a `filename`.

 ##### Important: With string values, you need to wrap your strings once again.
 This is because we can declare some other functionality, using only " ", while " 'Mystring' " resolves to a string.